Circles of Light

 Each of the the red and green segments is occupied by 4 squares, except in one of the lower green segments with only three squares.
 This results in a sum total of 103 squares, a prime number, an echo of the central "one".
-The figures 1-0-3 represent an ever different aspect of the Divine.

 In the outer area the basic geometric forms are squares, also tilted, circular evolvents, and logarithmic spirals.